 Product Development Project in Kyrgyzstan

-The project, which launched in 2011, continues to sell felt products made exclusively from Kyrgyz sheep's wool, crafted by hand with no sewing points.
+Launched in 2011, we sell felt products made exclusively from Kyrgyz sheep's wool, crafted by hand with no sewing points.
 From animal figurines to slippers for everyday use, these are warm and expressive products made with superior technology and time and care.
-Up until now, we have been developing products as gifts for the Christmas season, but from FY2013, we changed the design of these products in order to make them into regular items available throughout the year.
-In FY2018, we commercialized slippers, bags, and other products, with an order value of approximately 13.55 million JPY.
-These products were sold in MUJI stores not only in Japan, but also in stores across Europe, the United States, and China.
+They are sold in MUJI stores not only in Japan, but also in stores across Europe, the United States, and China.

-In 2020, 343 people were employed, and 95 training seminars were held with a total of 750 participants.
+389 people were employed and 54 training seminars were held, attended by a total of 432 people.